This post was last updated on March 6, 2023.

 2. What is the difference between subscription and recurring payments?

 Subscription-based payments are recurring payments but with more complex features.
-These include the ability to choose between plans, change billing cycles, and choose different payment methods.
+These include choosing between plans, changing the billing cycle, and choosing different payment methods.

 3. What is subscription billing?